 Do not take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 If you have epilepsy, it's important to take this medicine regularly.
 Missing doses may trigger a seizure.

 If you forget to take your tablets for more than 5 days in a row, speak to your doctor, as you'll need to start on a low dose again and gradually increase to your usual dose.

 If you forget doses often, it may help to set an alarm to remind you.

 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 What if I take too much?

-Taking too much lamotrigine by accident can cause serious side effects.
+Taking too much lamotrigine can cause serious side effects.

 - have rapid, uncontrollable eye movements

 - feel a change in the rhythm of your heartbeat